What are summers for? Fun? Yes. Relaxation? Oh yes.

 Not to mention that the whole definition of “fun” matures as teens do—broadening to incorporate activities like skill-building so they can become better, faster, smarter, or stronger in a particular area.

 So, then, imagine this—what if there was a way your teen could take two weeks this summer to dive into coding, engineering, or game development?
-And better yet, what if those two weeks played out on a prestigious campus like Stanford in the Bay Area's iconic Silicon Valley or MIT, among peers with similar interests?
+And better yet, what if those two weeks played out on a prestigious campus like Stanford in the Bay Area's iconic Silicon Valley or NYU, among peers with similar interests?
 And best of all, what if that two-week experience led them into their future career?

 Sound like it could fit their evolved idea of fun?